GRSciColl is a comprehensive, community-curated clearinghouse of information about object-based scientific collections.

 GRSciColl data sources and maintenance

-Staff members from institutions and collections originally contributed the information contained in GRSciColl, either directly or through predecessors like the NCBI Institution table and Collection table, Biorepositories.org, the Index Herbariorum or the Biodiversity Collections Index.
+Staff members from institutions and collections originally contributed the information contained in GRSciColl, either directly or through partners and predecessors like the Index Herbariorum, the NCBI Institution table and Collection table, Biorepositories.org, or the Biodiversity Collections Index.

-GBIF intends to restore this community-curation functionality in 2019, thus enabling community members working within each of the institutions and collections to help keep the information contained in the registry up to date.
+GBIF has restored community-curation functionality, enabling those working within each of the institutions and collections to help maintain up-to-date information in the registry.

-If you have questions or concerns, please contact us at email@example.com.
+If you have questions or are interested in curating information for your institutions and collections, please contact us at firstname.lastname@example.org.